 What are the symptoms?

-The most obvious sign of milk pots is the appearance.
+The most obvious sign of milk spots is the appearance.
 Dr Perry says that they do not generally cause any pain or itch unless they become irritated.
 Dr Thornber also says that some babies show symptoms like small bumps on the roof of the mouth, gums or genitalia.

-How do you prevent and treat them?
+How do you prevent and treat milk spots?

 Some babies, and people, are more prone to them so it can be difficult to prevent milk spots from developing.

 Dr Thornber says: ‘They can often be caused by a poor skin care routine and products which contain heavy oils and/or mineral oil or lanolin.
 So maintaining a good skin care routine with suitable products can help to prevent milk spots from developing.’

 For babies, you should focus on washing their face with water and a mild moisturiser which will help to improve the appearance of their skin.
 You should steer away from creams and medicines that are designed for older children or adults.

 Adults with milia may wish to use facial steams or seek professional advice to get them removed.

 Dr Perry says: ‘Milia may be treated in a number of ways depending on the nature of the problem.
 Laser offers the ultimate treatment, as it not only destroys the cysts but also stimulates the skin’s healing and cell renewal, so the skin looks healthier.